What is an FHA Home Loan?

 An FHA home loan is a mortgage loan fully insured through the Federal Housing Administration (FHA) and issued by FHA-approved lenders, such as a mortgage company, bank, savings and loan association, etc. An FHA loan has several key advantages over a traditional loan:

 - Lower down payment.
-An FHA loan usually requires just a 3% down payment.
+Your down payment can be as low as 3.5% of the purchase price.
 Moreover, money received as gift qualifies toward down payment (traditionally, mortgage companies do not include this amount in your assets).
 This makes home ownership more obtainable for the first-time homebuyer.

 - Lower interest rate.
 An FHA loan can have a lower interest rate, which significantly reduce your monthly payment for the life of the mortgage.